 Remains is certainly about as uncharacteristic as it's reputation suggests.
 Waters has made it sufficiently clear that this album was written and recorded during a period of isolation and identity crisis on his part, and as a result a menagerie of outside elements began to seep in to the writing process.
-On the surface, this is hardly a reason for concern or even atypical for Annihilator, who have always proudly done their own thing with little concern of making a particular scene.
-The problem begins to take shape in the form of multiple "Walk" rehashes in the form of what amounts to nearly half of the album.
+On the surface, this is hardly a reason for unease or even atypical for Annihilator, who have always proudly done their own thing with little concern of fitting a specific overarching mold.
+The problem begins to take shape in the form of multiple "Walk" rehashes that end up constituting nearly half of the album.
 Annihilator has tried so often to groove in the past, but they never seem to be able to pull it off convincingly.
 Maybe it is the quasi-technical riff delivery that precludes the band from achieving a truly bouncy subtext.
 Maybe it is the fact that these songs just suck, but looking forward all the way through Waking the Fury, it remained a sizable monkey on Waters' back that he was never fully able to shake off until much later.

 It's difficult not to toss some respect in Waters' direction by virtue of the fact that Annihilator was nothing more than a one-man band at this point.
 As such, the cohesive nature of this material is quite impressive, and Remains certainly has it's moments when it feels like giving a damn.
 "Reaction" nearly breaches the space-time continuum in the speed category, rightfully immolating any sense of stagnancy accrued by the meager first half of the album.
 "Tricks and Traps" is more mid-paced and atmospheric, but it gets the job done and hails back to "Bats in the Belfry" from Set the World on Fire.
 Speaking of Set the World on Fire, Waters attempts to completely ape Randall's delivery on virtually all fronts.
 Whether it is the gritty atonal barking or the silky smooth cleans, his approach and tone is virtually identical to Randall's.
 As such, those who were not fond of Annihilator's more mainstream-oriented approach that began in earnest on their third album will certainly find Remains equally revolting - if not more so.